e-arevoll/dreams-of-skyrim/README.md

 ```

 Some of the specs required:
-To create a small creative procejt using HTML and CSS.
-At least to webpages that creates a cohesive impression.
-Should be a common theme throughout the webpage, theme of our own choosing.
-It was recommended to make a plan for the code before beginning.
+- To create a small creative project using HTML and CSS only.
+- At least two pages, and they have to give a cohesive impression.
+- Should be a common theme throughout the webpage, theme of our own choosing within the set theme of "dreams".
+- It was recommended to make a plan for the code before beginning.
 - Fitted for Chrome and screen resolution 1024x768
-- Only HTML5 and CSS
 - Simple structure
 - Semantic code, comments to make the code easier to understand, and CSS animation.